youyupei/discoAnt/README.md

 ```

 ## Output
-The main output of discoAnt includes three files:
+The main output of IsoLamp includes three files:
   - a basic text report
   - annotations of known and novel isoforms as a GTF
   - quantifications of known and novel isoforms as a CSV